bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 .. figure:: _static/ModuleStructure3.png
    :scale: 80%

-At the Processing platform component, the ingested data are transformed into streams, processed and sent to an external storage.
+In the Processing platform component, the ingested data are transformed into streams, processed and sent to an external storage.
 Data transformation and computation are the two major tasks of this component.

 .. tip:: More information on modules you can find at the :ref:`Modules` page.